Older Pedestrians Have Safety Concerns

 People’s bodies start to struggle with sensory issues.
 There are a number of visual concerns such as cataracts, glaucoma, and macular degeneration that can make it difficult for older individuals to see.
 They cannot make decisions quickly and wind up taking a long time to cross the street.
 Hearing loss is also a major issue.
 A significant number of elderly individuals suffer hearing loss, making it difficult for them to hear an oncoming car or bike.
 This increases the chance that they may get hit by a car.
 Even when their eyes and ears do serve them well, people’s brains do not process information as quickly when they get older.
 This decrease in processing speeds has been demonstrated in prior studies to be of major concern when elderly individuals cross the street.
 This increases the risk of falling.
 Furthermore, these sensory changes have been objectively examined by the UFOV test in the past.
 This is a computer exam where individuals are tested on how quickly they can interpret and make decisions based on a visual scene.
 Elderly individuals tend to take longer.Physical Problems

 It has been proven that elderly individuals also tend to struggle more with executive functioning.
 This is the term given to the skills necessary to receive, process, interpret, and make judgment calls based on the information presented to an individual.
 This is one of the reasons why elderly individuals may start to cross the street in areas where there isn’t a crosswalk or in locations that obviously aren’t appropriate given the number of cars on the road.
 This decline in inhibition has contributed to an increase in the number of falls in the elderly population when compared to the average population.
 Furthermore, a decline in executive functioning means that elderly individuals may struggle to make rapid adjustments to changes in circumstances in the middle of crossing the street.Safety Programs to Help Elderly Pedestrians

-I’m Ed Smith, a Sacramento Personal Injury Lawyer.
+I’m Ed Smith, a Sacramento Pedestrian Accident Lawyer.
 The elderly are particularly vulnerable as pedestrians walking down the road.
 Anyone who has been involved in a pedestrian accident should reach out to me for free, friendly advice.
-Give me a call at 916.921.6400.
+Give me a call at 916.921.6400 or 800.4044.5400.